-Sensory processing is how the brain recognizes, categorizes, and responds incoming sensory input from the eight senses and the environment around us.
+Sensory processing is how the brain recognizes, categorizes, and responds to incoming sensory input from the eight senses and the environment around us.
 All of us respond to this input in different ways.

-Hyper-responsive (also known as over-responsive or hypersensitivity) -“Sensory Avoiders” -These children excessively responsive to sensory input.
+Hyper-responsive (also known as over-responsive or hypersensitivity) -“Sensory Avoiders” -These children are excessively responsive to sensory input.
 The slightest movement, touch, or sound could send you or a child into a negative behavior response.